Cage (organisation): Muhammad Rabbani conviction

 On 25 September 2017, Muhammad Rabbani, the international director of Cage, was found guilty at Westminster Magistrates Court of having wilfully obstructed police at Heathrow Airport by refusing to divulge the passwords to his mobile phone and laptop computer.
 Rabbani was given a conditional discharge for 12 months and ordered to pay £620 costs.
 Rabbani had been stopped whilst returning from Qatar, where Rabbani said he had interviewed a man to collect evidence for UK lawyers of that man's claims of having been tortured while in US custody.
 On two previous occasions Rabbani had refused to hand over passwords at ports and airports and had been allowed to pass.
 Gareth Peirce, Rabbani's solicitor, said the verdict would be challenged in the UK High Court.
 The verdict confirmed that UK police have the powers under Schedule 7 of the Terrorism Act 2000 to demand access to electronic devices.
 Rabbani claimed that he had been protecting the confidentiality of his client.
 Rabbani and Cage described the conviction as a "moral victory" against Schedule 7.
+The ordeal of Rabbani's arrest and trial is documented in the film Phantom Parrot.